 In the balance, however, you knew you were in for a treat if Slayton was scheduled to be on the radio show or the headliner at a club.

 Before he went on to become a comic actor in movies like the “Police Academy” series and later an esteemed writer and director, Bobcat Goldthwait was a superstar in the San Francisco comedy scene.
 As far as I know, similar to many comics from that time, Goldthwait’s exposure on The Alex Bennett Show was a key to his success in the SF market.

-Goldthwait had a manic energy, and he screamed his material at the audience for much of his act.
+Goldthwait had manic energy, and he screamed his material at the audience for much of his act.
 He was a force of nature on stage, and his shows were a wild ride.
-The only drawback was that, in my opinion, he had a signal to noise ratio problem.
+The only drawback was that, in my opinion, he had a signal-to-noise ratio problem.
 His material was really funny, but I usually wanted less yelling and more content from him (i.e. his act bordered on style over substance).

 Bob Rubin (“The Old Rube”)

 One of the hallmarks of the San Francisco comedy scene in the 1980s and 1990s was that cookie-cutter comedians were unlikely to break through and find success.
 Instead, the scene favored eccentric personalities with unique personas.
 Bob Rubin was perhaps the best example of this phenomenon.
 A hulking hillbilly of a man, with a mullet and a bushy beard, Rubin had off-kilter material and an idiosyncratic perspective.
 He was a true original.

 Like Goldthwait, he was completely unpredictable and absolutely manic on stage but with a better balance of personality and material.
 When Rubin was at his best, I don’t know if I ever laughed harder at a comic.